He wants less power for you, the voter

 Was voted off the Executive Committee

 My opponent boasts that he was a member of the Executive Committee in ARRL.
-He forgets to tell you that he was subsequently voted off the committee at the January, 2018 board meeting.
+He forgets to tell you that he was subsequently voted off the committee at the January, 2018 board meeting with only three (3) votes in favor, one of them surely his own.
 Coincidentally, this was when his controversial motion to reduce the power of your vote was being considered and was subsequently shot down.
 See for yourself, it's in page 5 of the minutes.

 His proposals and those supported by him caused mass uproar from local clubs and individual hams